 - Simple to get started with, so you can start loading data right away and learn about advanced features later.

 - Small and flexible, so you don’t get stuff you don’t need.
-The core is under 12kb compressed.

 - Community driven, because Apollo is driven by the community and serves a variety of use cases.
-Everything is planned and developed in the open.

 These docs will help you to go from getting started with Apollo to becoming an expert!

 The docs for Apollo Client are mainly written using the React integration, but most of the examples work no matter where you use Apollo.
-The docs are broken into four distinct sections to make it easy to find your way around:
+The docs are broken into five distinct sections to make it easy to find your way around:

 - Recipes, to isolate and explain how to do common patterns.